joelparkerhenderson/smart-criteria/README.md

   * Ambitious: intended to satisfy high aspirations and challenging to achieve.
   * Aligned: coming together in agreement or alliance.

+Questions that may help:

+  * Who is working on this?
+List any roles, responsibilities, etc.
+  * What resources are needed?
+List any inputs, dependencies, etc.
+  * What are the challenges?
+List any risks, assumptions, etc.

 ## Relevant

 Closely connected to what's happening and being considered.

-Ideally include:

-  * Why?
-Summarize the purpose, rationale, etc.
-  * How?
-Summarize the context, connections, etc.

 Alternatives: